wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

             }
 ```

-Now in the same file add `endCall` method:
+Now in the same file add the `endCall` method:

 ```kotlin
 private fun endCall() {